 Another huge benefit of our outdoor sound absorbing panels is the lightweight feature.
 At 4.5 lbs per sq/ft, these panels are effective for use in areas where concrete or brick may be too heavy for the location.

-Schedule a consultation with a member of our acoustic team to learn more about how the wall panels can help with reducing transformer noise.
+Schedule your consultation with a member of our acoustic team to learn more about how the wall panels can help with reducing electrical transformer noise.